 High School Classroom Management

 High school is a difficult time for both teenagers and the adults charged with their development.
 However, it’s important to remember that teenagers are people with underdeveloped frontal lobes, surging hormones, and a still-budding self-identity.
-Good classroom management techniques for high school students and teachers involve redirecting the first two problems to something more productive and giving guidance for the last one.
+Good classroom management tips for high school teachers involve redirecting the first two problems to something more productive and giving guidance for the last one.

 Classroom Management Strategies for High School